 Bi-polar square wave initial pulse: up to 300 Vpp / 100 dB analogue gain / 0.2...25 MHz bandpass / 16 bit 100 MHz ADC / 32 taps smoothly tunable digital filter

-ISONIC 3510 uniquely combines PA, single- and multi-channel conventional UT, and TOFD modalities providing 100% raw data recording and imaging.
-Along with the intuitive user interface, portability, lightweight, and battery operation this makes it suitable for all kinds of every-day ultrasonic inspections
+ISONIC 3510T / ISONIC 3510 uniquely combine PA, single- and multi-channel conventional UT, and TOFD modalities providing 100% raw data recording and imaging.
+Along with the intuitive user interface, portability, lightweight, and battery operation

-The PA modality is carried by the fully parallel non-multiplexed 32:32 electronics with independently adjustable emitting and receiving aperture, each may consist of 1...32 elements when operating one PA probe or 1...16 elements per probe
+PA modality is carried by the fully parallel non-multiplexed 32:32 electronics with independently adjustable emitting and receiving aperture, each may consist of 1...32 elements when operating one PA probe

-corresponding instrument’s terminals through the various miniature extenders expanding the functionality to the fully parallel 1 X 64:64, 2 X 32:32, 1 X 128:128, and 2 X 64:64 modes with no multiplexing involved (depending on the type
+PA probes may be used with ISONIC 3510T / ISONIC 3510 when connected to instrument’s terminals through miniature active extenders, which expand the functionality to fully parallel 1 X 64:64, 2 X 32:32, 1 X 128:128, and 2 X 64:64

-types of radiated and received waves including directly reflected and diffracted signals either mode converted or not
+angles, focal distances, types of radiated and received waves including directly reflected and diffracted signals either mode converted or not

-Each channel is equipped with the own pulser-receiver and A/D converter.
+Each channel is equipped with own pulser-receiver and A/D converter.
 Parallel firing, A/D conversion, and ”on-the-fly” digital phasing are performed for every possible composition and size of the emitting and receiving aperture

 so the implementing of each focal law is completed within a single pulsing/receiving cycle providing the maximal possible speed of material coverage

-ISONIC 3510 allows using of the various types PA probes: linear and rings arrays (LA and RA), dual linear arrays (LA), matrix arrays (MA), dual matrix arrays (DMA), Dual Linear Array (DLA), etc
+ISONIC 3510T / ISONIC 3510 allow using of various types PA probes: linear, rings, and daisy arrays (LA, RA, and DA), dual linear arrays (LA), matrix arrays (MA), dual matrix arrays (DMA), etc

-In addition to the PA electronics ISONIC 3510 carries 2 independent conventional channels for implementing of the regular UT and TOFD inspection; each channel is capable for both single and dual modes of use
+In addition to PA electronics ISONIC 3510T / ISONIC 3510 carriy 2 independent conventional channels for regular UT, TOFD, SRUT GW and other types of advanced inspection, imaging, and recording; each channel is capable

-The top level ultrasonic performance is achieved through firing PA, TOFD, and conventional probes with the bipolar square wave initial pulse with wide-range-tunable duration and amplitude (up to 300 Vpp).
+The top level ultrasonic performance is achieved through firing PA, TOFD, and conventional probes with bipolar square wave initial pulse with wide-range-tunable duration and amplitude (up to 300 Vpp).
+The

-the signal to noise ratio and resolution allowing controlling of the analogue gain over the 0…100 dB range for each modality
+to noise ratio and resolution allowing controlling of the analogue gain over the 0…100 dB range for each modality

-ISONIC 3510 is a very powerful platform for the huge number of the practical PA UT applications available for the activation at any moment.
-Thanks to the unique True-To-Geometry Volume Overlap Coverage and Real Time Imaging
+ISONIC 3510T / ISONIC 3510 provide a very powerful platform for huge number of the practical PA UT software applications available for the activation at any moment.
+Thanks to unique True-To-Geometry Volume Overlap Coverage and Real Time Imaging

-the ISONIC 3510 is suitable for the high performance inspection of the simple and complex geometry welds (butt, longitudinal, fillet, lap, corner, elbow, etc) with scanning from one or both sides simultaneously (if applicable), bolts,
+ISONIC 3510T / ISONIC 3510 are suitable for high performance inspection of simple and complex geometry welds (butt, longitudinal, fillet, lap, corner, elbow, etc) with scanning from one or both sides simultaneously (when applicable), bolts,

-automatic Equalizing of the Sensitivity within Entire Cross-Section / Volume of the Material is provided by the unique TCG-independent angle gain / gain per focal law compensation solution along with the
+of the Sensitivity within Entire Cross-Section / Volume of the Material is provided thanks to the unique TCG-independent angle gain / gain per focal law compensation solution combined with DAC / TCG image normalization.
+Along with 100% raw

-ISONIC 3510 is packed into the IP 65 reinforced plastic case with no intake air or any other cooling means.
-The large 800X600 8.5” bright screen provides fine resolution and visibility for all types of inspection data
+ISONIC 3510T / ISONIC 3510 are packed into the IP 65 reinforced plastic case with no intake air or any other cooling means.
+The large 800X600 8.5” high brightness (ISONIC 3510) / ultra-high brightness (ISONIC 3510T) screen provides

-presentation at strong ambient light along with the optimized power consumption rate for the outdoor operation
+fine resolution and visibility for all types of inspection data presentation at strong ambient light / direct sunlight along with the optimized power consumption rate for the outdoor operation

-ISONIC 3510 is fully compliant with the following codes
+ISONIC 3510T / ISONIC 3510 are fully compliant with the following codes

 ASME Code Case 2541 – Use of Manual Phased Array Ultrasonic Examination Section V